linsyking/Messenger/docs/Introduction.md

 - Mouse event fully supported.
   Although we use canvas and the layer concept is abstract, you can also control the mouse event easily.
 [This layer example](https://github.com/linsyking/messenger-examples/tree/main/layers) shows that it is possible to block the mouse event.
 The core mechanism is that **the order of rendering layers/components/etc. is reversed from the order of updating them**.
 That is to say, the topmost object will be rendered last but be updated first, so you can choose to block the mouse event in the topmost object so that the other objects below it won't see the mouse event.
 In the example above, when you click on the white circle zone, only the green rectangle can receive the click message.
   ![](imgs/layer.png)
+  It's also possible to make a drawing game, thanks to the [elm-canvas](https://github.com/joakin/elm-canvas/tree/5.0.0) support (however the original project doesn't update anymore so we use a fork project).
+See [the simple paint](https://chimeces.com/elm-canvas/drawing.html).
+More examples can be found on [examples](https://chimeces.com/elm-canvas/).
+If you need that you may need to add custom mouse events to the subscriptions in `Main.elm`.

 ## Possible drawbacks